gooseberry/gooseberry.github.io/_games/theme-hospital.md

 ![Theme Hospital Files](/assets/images/theme-hospital-files.png)

+To install the game, run this command from the Terminal App.
+The installation script will take a few minutes to complete.

+    ./theme_hospital_installer.sh setup_theme_hospital_v3_\(28027\).exe

 ## Post-Install Clean Up

 After the installer is finished, you can delete the installer script and the setup file from your computer as they are not required to play the game.